natalieagus/50005/docs/Programming Assignment/TetriSH.md

 2. the live Q&A shows weak understanding,
 3. there are serious code ownership concerns,
 4. Battle Royale is present but clearly hacked together without proper systems design.
+5. the system (client) cannot be run cleanly by anyone other than the original authors.
+6. the cohort-scale playtest exposes deadlocks, leaks, or crashes that would not show up on a two-client local demo.

 Completing Battle Royale does not guarantee winning the prize.
 It only makes the group eligible for prize consideration.

+### Version control discipline

+{:.note-title}
+> **Required for prize eligibility (not for passing the project)**
+>
+> Your git history must read like the record of a real team of three building a real system over 13 weeks.
+Specifically:
+>
+> - Meaningful commit messages that describe intent, not "update" or "fix stuff" or pasted AI output.
+> - Sensible branching.
+Feature branches merged via PR (or equivalent) with the other two members visible as reviewers in the history.
+> - At least one tagged release for the bundle you submit for the cohort-scale playtest (e.g. `v1.0-mvp`, `v1.0-br`).
+> - No squashed "final commit" that dumps the whole project in one go.
+> - Co-authorship visible.
+If 2/3 members pair-programmed a module, the commit reflects that.
+> - The three declared roles should be traceable in the history.
+We should be able to see which member touched which subsystem.
+>
+> We will read your git log during prize consideration.
+A clean codebase with a fabricated git history is not a clean codebase.

+### Cohort-scale playtest

+Each prize-eligible group hosts their own `tetrisd` and `tetrislogd` during a scheduled window in Week 13.
+The cohort is invited to point `tetrisu` (built from the group's own repository) at the hosted daemon and play.

+The group decides where to host: campus WiFi, home network with port forwarding, a VPS, a tunnel, anything that lets the cohort actually reach the daemon.
+Hosting choice is part of the engineering decision and will be discussed at Q&A.

+**Expected concurrent load**: approximately [N] connections.
+Your system must remain responsive under this load.
+The system must survive ill-behaved clients (malformed HTTTP, oversized frames, slow readers, half-open handshakes) without the daemon crashing or hanging.

 ### Selection of Winning group